 Cacapon 12 Hour Challenge Trail Run Saturday July 8, 2017

-Here's what just a few of the runners in 2013's inaugural event had to say!
+Here's what just a few of our runners have had to say!

 Thanks so much for such an AWESOME day!!
 Jason and MJ-you guys rock!!
 I can't think of a single suggestion to make things better because you had everything covered!
 Amazing volunteers and great runners everywhere!
 SUPER challenging trail!
 THANKS for a great day! -- Ronna Mathias Monseau, 40 miles completed 2013

 It was awesome.
 I will definitely be there next year.
 Great race, great direction, great course, great times.
 You guys have definitely opened up a new world for me. -- Kevin Clark, 30 miles completed 2013

 Jason & MJ: Just wanted to express how much I enjoyed being part of the race, and how impressed I was with the organization and course itself.
 Was by far my most enjoyable and memorable ultra, and probably most challenging; my legs will be out of commission for a number of days.
 I am honored to have been part of the first race and hope to see both of you again on the trails.
 Thank you for organizing this event and introducing me to the very charming town of Berkeley Springs, WV. -- Paul Peters, second overall with 60 miles run in 2013

 I can't imagine a better event. -- Tim Moats, 25 miles completed 2013

 Thanks so much for an awesome, well-organized event!
 And to all the volunteers- you rock! -- Sheri Jaworski Fiolek women's champion and fifth overall, 50 miles completed 2013